 Samantha Nair, Staff Reporter

-Samantha Nair is a Copy Chief for ‘The Science Survey.'
+Samantha Nair is an Editor-in-Chief for ‘The Science Survey.’
 She writes about consequential issues for the purpose of not only educating others on engrossing topics, but also so that she can simultaneously learn more about the topic herself.
-Another motivation of Samantha's for journalistic writing is finding the seemingly trivial details of a story and reporting them to avoid misinformation, a problem she believes is potent in our current world.
+Another motivation of Samantha’s for journalistic writing is finding the seemingly trivial details of a story and reporting them to avoid misinformation, a problem she believes is potent in our current environment.
 She also delights in capturing narratives all around Bronx Science through photography.
 She believes this allows memorable emotions and actions of students to not go unrecorded.
-Some of her commitments and interests include Girls' Varsity Soccer, Girls' Varsity Lacrosse, public forum debate, and the Manhattan Soccer Club.
-Samantha's hobbies aside from school entail reading, art, and skiing.
-She loves a multitude of subjects ranging from business, humanities, and STEM, so she is still contemplating a future career path.
-Samantha's aspirations, however, will never dissuade her love for writing and reporting.
+Some of her commitments and interests include Girls’ Varsity Soccer, Girls’ Varsity Lacrosse, public forum debate, and the World Class Soccer Club.
+Samantha’s hobbies aside from school entail reading, art, and skiing.
+She loves a multitude of subjects including business and physics, so she is still contemplating a future career path.
+Samantha’s aspirations, however, will never dissuade her love for writing and reporting.

 Gabriel McCarthy, Staff Reporter